electricimp/imp-central-impt/DevelopmentGuide.md

   `impt auth logout`
   **TODO** screenshot - the same command with aliases

-The impt tool usage for Factory/Production process is described in Factory/Production Guide (**link TODO**).
+The impt tool usage for factory and production processes is described in the [impt Production Guide](./ProductionGuide.md).

 #### Total Cleanup

 If your development was just to try, test or any other temporal purpose you may want to fully cleanup all your development activities, including all impCentral API entities you created.

-1. Goto the "factory" directory.
+1. Go to the "factory" directory.

 1. Delete your factory firmware project, the source files and all impCentral API entities.
 "MyPreFactoryDG" and "MyPreProductionDG" Device Groups and all their builds (including *flagged*) will be deleted, the devices will be unassigned from them.
 "MyProduct" Product will not be deleted as you still have another project (Device Group) related to it.
   `impt project delete --all`
   **TODO** screenshot - the same command with aliases

-1. Goto the "dev" directory.
+1. Go to the "dev" directory.

 1. Delete your IMP application project, the source files and all impCentral API entities.
-"MyDevDG" Device Group and all it's builds (including *flagged*) will be deleted, the devices will be unassigned from it.
+"MyDevDG" Device Group and all its builds (including *flagged*) will be deleted, the devices will be unassigned from it.
 "MyProduct" Product will be deleted.
   `impt project delete --all`
   **TODO** screenshot - the same command with aliases